Hot cocoa bombs are exploding all over the sweets world this holiday

-ST. LOUIS- The festive food started blowing up after videos of cocoa bombs started circulating on tik-tok.
+ST. LOUIS (KTVI) – The festive food started blowing up after videos of cocoa bombs started circulating on TikTok.

 The concept is simple: Place the chocolate ball, which is filled with hot cocoa mix and marshmallows, in a mug.
 Then pour hot milk over the sweet confection and watch the two mix together.